josejhkim/tp/docs/UserGuide.md

 `addTable tableID/TABLEID CAPACITY`

 - Adds a table with the provided **TABLEID** and **CAPACITY**.
-- The parameter `tableID/{TABLEID}` denotes the unique identifier for the table.
+- The parameter `TABLEID` denotes the unique identifier for the table.
 Ensure that it is unique by using the `getTablesCommand`
-- The parameter `{CAPACITY}` represents the seating capacity of the table.
+- The parameter `CAPACITY` represents the seating capacity of the table.
 - Both parameters are required to correctly add the table to the wedding plan.

 **Examples:**